tzijnge/LotusRpc/README.md

 Every LRPC service has an ID with a value between 0 and 255.
 This means that LRPC supports a maximum of 256 services.
 Duplicate service IDs are not allowed.
 The service ID can optionally be specified in the definition file.
 If it is not specified an ID is generated, starting with 0 for the first service, 1 for the second service, etc. It is possible to specify only some service IDs and let the rest be generated automatically.
 For example, if a definition contains 4 services, but only the third service has a specified ID of 17, then the resulting service IDs are [0, 1, 17, 18]

 The same applies to LRPC functions inside a service.

+## Platform independent
+LRPC uses Python to generate code and can therefore be used on all platforms that support Python.
+The generated C++ code can be compiled for any platform with a suitable compiler.

+> **DISCLAIMER:** All development is done on Windows.
+Continuous integration is done with Github Actions on Ubuntu.

 # Example
 ## Interface definition file